SMTG-Bham/ShakeNBreak/README.md

 ShakeNBreak can be used through a python API, as exemplified in the jupyter notebook `ShakeNBreak_Example_Workflow.ipynb`.

 Alternatively, the code can be used via the command line.
 The scripts provided include:
-* `snb-generate`: Generate distorted structures for a given defect.
+* `snb-generate`: Generate distorted structures for a given defect
-* `snb-generate_all`: Generates distorted structures for all defects present int the specified/current directory.
+* `snb-generate_all`: Generate distorted structures for all defects present int the specified/current directory
-* `snb-parse`: Parse the results of the geometry relaxations and write them to a file.
+* `snb-parse`: Parse the results of the geometry relaxations and write them to a file
-* `snb-analyse`: Generate `csv` files with energies and structural differences between the final configurations.
+* `snb-analyse`: Generate `csv` files with energies and structural differences between the final configurations
-* `snb-plot`: Generate plots of energy vs distortion, with the option to include a colobar to quantify structural differences.
+* `snb-plot`: Generate plots of energy vs distortion, with the option to include a colorbar to quantify structural differences
-* `snb-regenerate`: Identify defect species undergoing energy-lowering distortions and test these distortions for the other charge states of the defect.
+* `snb-regenerate`: Identify defect species undergoing energy-lowering distortions and test these distortions for the other charge states of the defect

 ## License
 ShakeNBreak is made available under the MIT License.